fair-research/fair-genomics/README.md

 ![Screenshot](images/Create-BDBag-and-Minid.png)

 ### Integrate BDBags and Minids with Topmed RNAseq workflow
+In order to provide an end-to-end automation of running the TOPMed RNAseq pipeline by using a MINID as input, we integrated the two tools within the RNAseq workflow shown above in [Section 2/Components](#components).
+The resulting workflow is shown below:
 ![Screenshot](images/Get-and-create-integrated.png)

+"Get BDBag using MINID" transfers all the data referenced by the MINID and feeds it into the first tool of the pipeline for analysis.

+And the last step in the pipline, "Create BDBag and MINID" takes the outputs of the workflow that are marked (orange stars in the above screenshot) and creates a new BDBag and generates a MINID for the bag.
+In addition to capturing the outputs of the analysis, this tools also collects provenance data in the form of actual command-lines with arguments that were used to run the tools, and performance metrics in the form of times taken to run the tools, and adds them to the new BDBag it creats.
+And example of the output BDBag is provided below under [section 5(ii).](#outputs-provenance-and-performance)

 ## End-to-end analysis using BDBags as inputs
 ### Authentication and Authorization